MucusMerchant/AeroBing-PP/README.md

 - [4] display useful information on a GUI for easy debugging/filter tuning

 ### TODO (a lot)
-- An IMU calibration protocol that can handle the timing of a calibration routine, generate calibration values, and apply them to all subsequent datapoints
 - A magnetometer calibration protocol
 - Kalman filter tuning - which parameters give us the best data?
 - Noise filtering for IMU data, intense vibration can ruin our data